rgl/terraform-libvirt-talos/README.md

 kubectl delete -f manifest.yml kill %1 # kill the kubectl port-forward background command execution.
 # NB the pvc will not be automatically deleted because it has the
-#    kubernetes.io/pvc-protection finalizer (set by the statefulset).
+#    kubernetes.io/pvc-protection finalizer (set by the statefulset, due to
+#    having persistentVolumeClaimRetentionPolicy set to Retain), which prevents
-#    which prevents it from being automatically deleted.
+#    it from being automatically deleted.
 kubectl get pvc,pv
 kubectl linstor volume list
 # delete the pvc (which will also trigger the pv (persistent volume) deletion